School-Age Children & Youth Immunization

 Your child should come to the appointment with a parent or legal guardian.
 If this is not possible, please talk to the local public health nurse before your appointment to discuss the consent process.

-Students in grades 6 and 9 are immunized at school.
+Students in grades 6 are immunized at school.
 Parent letters, consent forms and vaccine information are sent home beforehand.
+Consent forms for Grade 6 immunizations can also be completed by clicking on the digital consent link below.
+If consent is done digitally you do not need to complete and return a paper consent form.

 Immunizations are given at school to those students who have returned a completed and signed consent form.
 Your child will get a record after their immunizations.
 Keep your child’s immunization record in a safe place.
 They may need it later for school or travel to other countries.